First-Year Live-On Requirement

 Automatic Exemptions (no housing application required)*:

-- Student whose permanent address is in a neighboring county while attending their first year at the University (Mecklenburg, Cabarrus, Catawba, Gaston, Iredell, Lincoln, Rowan, Union)
+- Student who is residing at their permanent address in a neighboring county while attending their first year at the University (Mecklenburg, Cabarrus, Catawba, Gaston, Iredell, Lincoln, Rowan, Union)

 - Under 16 (on first day of housing contract)